Meet the team behind

 Valerie Short

 Marketing Director she/her | Valerie fell in love with the Harry Potter series after seeing Chamber of Secrets for the first time in the theater.
 Since then, the series has influenced nearly every aspect of her life.
 During her time in film school, she worked as a witch at both the Three Broomsticks in Hogsmeade and Wiseacre’s Wizarding Equipment in Diagon Alley.
 From there, she joined the Universal Studios Marketing and Creative teams as a media coordinator and video editor.
-She loves to travel, attend conventions, and plan themed events, including her own wedding, where she recreated the Great Hall – complete with a vegan Hogwarts cake!
+She loves to travel, attend conventions, and plan themed events, including her own wedding where she recreated the Great Hall – complete with a vegan Hogwarts cake!
 Her love for animals began in her earliest stages of life and continues to grow every day.
 In high school, she joined an animal rights group and immediately decided to become a vegetarian.
-She and her husband both began the transition to becoming vegan together in 2019.
-She volunteers weekly at an animal sanctuary and hopes to one day open a sanctuary of her own.
+She and her husband both completed the transition to becoming vegan together in 2020.
+She volunteers weekly at an animal sanctuary and has plans to adopt many more rescued animals in the near future.
 Valerie is a Ravenclaw and lives in Colorado with her husband and animal companions (two dogs and two bunnies). |

-Campaigns Director she/her/they | Brittany has always been an avid reader.
+CAMPAIGNS DIRECTOR she/her/they | Brittany has always been an avid reader.
 As a Lord of the Rings fan, she was initially skeptical of the Harry Potter series.
 The first three Harry Potter books were gifted to her brother in 1999, but when he did not read them, she couldn't let them sit on the shelf untouched!
 She quickly devoured all three and fell hard for the magical world and the characters, especially Ron.
 Brittany is a Hufflepuff with an affinity for helping others and a love of animals.
 In 2011, she went vegan and never looked back.
 Two years later, she started doing grassroots activism with Direct Action Everywhere and now runs the Los Angeles chapter.
 She has rescued several hens from factory farms and slaughterhouses throughout California and in 2019, she took part in a civil disobedience by locking down at a duck farm that was criminally abusing and neglecting ducks.
 Brittany is also a home chef, feminist, cinephile, writer, introvert, singer, and actor with a penchant for pushing boundaries.
 She currently lives in Los Angeles with her partner. |

 Victoria Tomis

-Blog Writer & Coordinator she/her | Victoria discovered the Harry Potter series when she was nine-years-old (still young enough to get her Hogwarts letter!) and went full-throttle into the Harry Potter series in 2002 when her fifth-grade teacher selected Harry Potter and The Chamber of Secrets as the class book.
+Press Coordinator she/her | Victoria discovered the Harry Potter series when she was nine-years-old (still young enough to get her Hogwarts letter!) and went full-throttle into the Harry Potter series in 2002 when her fifth-grade teacher selected Harry Potter and The Chamber of Secrets as the class book.
 (Best.
 Teacher.
 Ever.)
 After reading just two chapters, Victoria convinced her Muggle mother to buy her a copy and promptly finished the entire book...and fought a daily internal battle to NOT spoil the entire book for her classmates.
 Victoria’s Potterish passions and her love of the wizarding world is rivaled only by her love of cats, tea, and veganism.
 A vegan since 2012 and a Hufflepuff, Victoria is a freelance content and entertainment writer with a particular enthusiasm for reviewing film, middle-grade books (like Harry Potter!), writing about geeky pop culture, and interviewing fascinating, creative people.
 In the animal and creature activism world, Victoria is a huge proponent of Kneazle and cat rescue organizations, Trap-Neuter-Return and community cat programs, and animal shelters.
 She lives with her sensitive and affectionate half-Kneazel tabby rescue, Paco, and two rambunctious, black and white Kneazel kittens, Rocket and Rosie. |

 Assya Ahouandjinou